It is her solid experience, talent,

 With screen credits ranging from fights in Charlie’s Angels to

-battles in the historical epic Boudica, and television experience
+battles in the historical epic Boudica, television experience

-duels like the one she created for E.R., Brown’s work is unquestionably
+duels like the one she created for E.R., and theatrical fight direction from Shakespeare's Globe in London to the Kennedy Center in Washington DC, Brown’s work is both

 versatile and high profile.
 Her own acting background and years of teaching